basho-labs/the-basho-community/README.md

 I want to introduce the idea of "The Riak Community" as a releasable product.
 Why not approach community development like you would code?
 What if there were scheduled "releases" comprised of new "features" and "bug fixes"?

-The idea is simple: each month we cut a "new release" of the Riak Community.
+The idea is simple: each few months we cut a "new release" of the Riak Community.
 A release will be comprised of a list of contributions stored in a new set of [release notes](https://github.com/basho-labs/the-riak-community/tree/master/release-notes).
 Contributions will be listed as short descriptions of what was accomplished along with a the name of whomever contributed it.

 * The latest Release Notes are [v0.5](https://github.com/basho-labs/the-riak-community/blob/master/release-notes/riak-community-0.5.md), which cover **July 1 through July 31 in 2012**.
 If you would like to contribute something to a past or future release, the overly-complex process is [here](#contributing).